Roaches Hall for 30 guests

-Roaches Hall comes with its own 8 acres of gardens, fields, and woodlands for your use, with stunning views onto the Peak District, absolutely perfect for hosting a BBQ or outdoor get-together.
-Alternatively, if your guests want to go for a walk between the famous Roaches rocks, they are just the other side of the gate opposite the front door.
+Roaches Hall comes with its own garden, fields, and woodlands for your use, with stunning views onto the Peak District, absolutely perfect for hosting a BBQ or outdoor get-together.
+Alternatively, if your guests want to go for a walk between the famous Roaches rocks, they are just the other side of the gate opposite the front door from a public footpath.

 We want to be able to welcome everyone to Party Houses, therefore at Roaches Hall there is a ground floor bedroom and disabled access wet-room equipped with hand rails.
 There are two further ground floor bedrooms, which are accessed via a couple of steps.
 NB there are two steps up to the front door (we can lend you access ramps).
 Please view our Access Statement to see if the property is suitable for your own needs.

 There is free WiFi at Roaches Hall, but as we are based in the countryside we can’t promise 100% super fast speeds!

 Check out the wide arrange of activities you can do locally in the Peak District or in Roaches Hall on our ‘Activities and Ideas’ page.
 You’ll find something for everyone!
 Alternatively at Roaches Hall you will find a table football, and outdoor table tennis table.